 In the months that followed, we were very supportive of each other in tying up loose ends and finalizing the deal, including co-writing the letter we sent to clients announcing the end of the partnership.
 We continue to be very good friends and had a great partnership for 10 years.

-Company: Taylor Studios, an exhibit design and manufacturing company in Rantoul, Ill.
+Company: Taylor Studios, an exhibit design and manufacturing company in Rantoul, Illinois.

 Reason for Breakup: After the principals divorced, their business partnership eventually became contentious.

 Winning Strategy: She gradually bought out her partner, and they agreed on a valuation and committed to being friends.